raginibhandare/Team11_EV_TRUCK/2_Research/README.md

 Recognized as a four-time award-winning, EPA SmartWay Partner, NFI continues to implement a variety of clean vehicles and equipment to reduce its overall emissions, including electric heavy-duty trucks, near-zero emission natural gas vehicles and battery-electric warehouse equipment.
 Volvo’s VNR Electric trucks support both NFI and its customers on their journey in meeting ambitious sustainability goals.

+ improved four-battery system isavailable in five configurations.
+Order it asa tractor with 4x2, 6x2, or 6x4 setup.
+Or choose a straight truck with 4x2 or 6x4 axle option.
+Whatever your need, there’sa VNR Electric that fits your local delivery application.